varunarya10/unittest2/README.txt

 Addition of ``TestCase.assertNotRegexpMatches``.

+Allow test discovery using dotted module names instead of a path.

 All imports requiring the signal module are now optional, for compatiblity with IronPython (or other platforms without this module).